BU-Spark-Learning-Ambassadors/react-level-2/README.md

 ## 🛟 Need Help?

 Go to the [Spark!
-Space](https://www.bu.edu/spark/resources/space/) and ask any student employee for a **Learning Ambassador** that can help with a Coding Quest.
+Space](https://www.bu.edu/spark/resources/space/) and ask any student employee for a **Learning Ambassador** that can help with a Code Quest.

+## 👥 Credit
+This Side Quest was created by Owen Mariani with support from the Spark!
+Learning Team.